 Summary: This project grade separated the local street from railroad tracks by building a bridge for vehicular traffic over the railroad crossing and reconfiguring the intersection of Lakeview Avenue and Orangethorpe Avenue in the cities of Anaheim and Placentia.
 Construction began on March 3, 2014, and the improvements opened to traffic on June 6, 2017.
-Construction acceptance was obtained from the cities of Anaheim and Placentia in June 2018.
+Construction acceptance was obtained in June 2018.
 OCTA turned over maintenance responsibilities to the cities and extended the one-year warranty to July 2019 for some minor repair items.
 The Board approved a final claim resolution in July 2019.
 Funding reimbursement and closeout have been completed.